5 Most Simple and Powerful Guitar Practice Tips Ever: The Best Way To Practice Guitar

-So you want to learn how to play guitar in less than a lifetime?
-Need some fresh ideas for your Guitar practice routine?
+So you want to learn the best way to practice guitar so you can learn how to play in less than a lifetime?
+Need some fresh ideas for your guitar practice routine?
 As a multi-instrumental music instructor, the most common question I receive from beginner students is how to progress on their instrument as quickly as possible.
-The easiest way to answer that is by making your practice time as productive as possible.
+The easiest way to answer that is finding the best way to practice guitar that’s best for you.
+This way you’ll make your practice time as productive as possible.

 Before starting your guitar practice sessions, I always recommend to start off with a warm up exercise to get the blood flowing in your fingers.
 Here is a Chromatic (a fancy term for when you play all 12 pitches in the sequence of notes) exercise here:

 (Use your index finger for the first fret, middle finger for the second fret, ring finger for the third fret, and pinky for the fourth fret on each string).
 Watch this video instructional:

 After you have warmed up, there are several things that you can work on as a beginner that’ll help you find the best way to practice guitar: Scales, Single Line Melodies, Sheet Music Reading, Ear Training, Music Theory, Chords, and much more.
 The way that you want to approach all of these is very similar, but let’s take a closer look at practicing chords.

 The Best Way To Practice Guitar Tip 2: Practicing chords